talis/smart-quotes/README.md

 # Smart quotes replacement toolkit

+*N.B.
+This is forked from https://github.com/talis/smart-quotes to provide PHP 5.3 compatibility*

 The kit replaces all irregular - Microsoft version single and double quotes to simple - ASCII type ones.

 ## Usage example